-The data examined in this paper reveal that Florida is exceptional in three respects: (1) Among whites ages 65-84 utilization of care is much higher than in any other region and the differential increases when other variables are introduced as controls; (2) Mortality is by far the lowest in the country; (3) The positive relation between mortality and utilization which is evident in the rest of the country is not present in Florida.
+The data examined in this paper reveal that Florida is exceptional in three respects: (1) Among whites aged sixty-five-eighty-four utilization of care is much higher than in any other region, and the differential increases when other variables are introduced as controls; (2) mortality is by far the lowest in the country; (3) the positive relation between mortality and utilization that is evident in the rest of the country is not present in Florida.

-Above average Medicare spending in Florida has been well established in previous studies, e.g., Wennberg and Cooper (1999).
+Above-average Medicare spending in Florida has been well established in previous studies, for example, Wennberg and Cooper (1999).
 Our direct, detailed measures of utilization of services (rather than nominal or deflated Medicare spending) show that the Florida differential from the North of 0.193 (0.021) when only population size is controlled for rises to 0.270 (0.023) when education, real income, and mortality are included in the regression.
 Depending on the type of care, the size of the Florida differential varies enormously, from 0.058 (0.029) for medical admissions to 0.499 (0.049) for diagnostic services.

-With respect to mortality the introduction of other variables reduces the negative coefficient for Florida from -0.134 (0.014) to -0.096 (0.015), but it still remains much larger than Big Sky, the region with the next lowest mortality -0.026 (0.012).
+With respect to mortality the introduction of other variables reduces the negative coefficient for Florida from -0.134 (0.014) to -0.096 (0.015), but it still remains much larger than Big Sky, the region with the next lowest mortality of -0.026 (0.012).

 The combination of low mortality and high utilization is one of the most intriguing aspects of Floridian exceptionalism.
-When total utilization in Florida is regressed on mortality (controlling for education and income, all variables in logs) the coefficient is slightly negative, albeit not significantly different from zero.
+When total utilization in Florida is regressed on mortality (controlling for education and income, all variables in logs) the coefficient is slightly negative albeit not significantly different from zero.
 For the country as a whole, including Florida, the coefficient is 0.515 (0.084); when Florida is excluded the coefficient rises to 0.636 (0.092).

-In order to gain some insight into Floridian exceptionalism, we examined each Florida MSA > 100,000 separately as shown in Table 10.
+In order to gain some insight into Floridian exceptionalism, we examined each Florida MSA > 100,000 separately as shown in table 10.10.
 Predicted levels of utilization and mortality, obtained for each MSA from regressions that exclude Florida, are compared to actual levels, and the percent differential between actual and predicted calculated.
-We see that utilization is above predicted in every Florida MSA, but the differentials tend to be largest in the southern portion of the state.
-The mortality differentials also tend to be greatest in the southern MSAs; indeed the three most northern MSAs have actual mortality that is above the levels predicted from the regression.
-Two exceptions to the north vs. south differences are Daytona Beach and Ocala; these relatively northern MSAs have utilization and mortality differentials that resemble those of the southern MSAs.
+We see that utilization is above predicted in every Florida MSA, but the differentials